 to make a good red instead of a good white in the south.
 It is also because it is difficult to keep the fragile properties of most whites

 All Greek whites under normal conditions should be drunk during their first year of age.
 Some do not survive even that.
 Some if

 not mishandled might survive two years.
 Most are already dead after their first trip.

 That being said, several selected fruity whites that were bought in pristine condition and impeccably cellared (see above) had the fruit last 3-6 years.

-On the other hand, I think white wines hold more potential for the future than the reds in Greece.
+On the other hand, I think white wines hold much more potential for the future than the reds in Greece.
 I also think that many of them if aged properly improve with age.